Azure/etlorchestration-cortana-intelligence-preconfigured-solution/Docs/PostDeploymentInstructions.md

 <h1 id="overview">Overview</h1>
-The following document describes details on the **Extract-Transform-Load On Azure Solution** deployed via [*Cortana Intelligence Solutions (CIS)*](https://start.cortanaintelligence.com/).
+The following document describes details on the **Data Warehousing and Modern BI** technical pattern deployed via [*Cortana Intelligence Solutions (CIS)*](https://start.cortanaintelligence.com/).
 It covers the following:

   * [Architecture](#architecture): A high level description of deployed components, building-blocks and resulting outputs.
   * [Data Flow](#dataflow): Describes the datasets created and transforms applied over various services to generate the star-schema model of the source OLTP data.